leostera/ng2/README.md

 3. `component install`
 4. `ng2 server`

-Your modular angular app will be running on `localhost:9000`.
+Your modular angular app will be watched, built upon changes and always running at `localhost:9000`.